Danneskiold-Samsøe: History

-The present comital family numbers the noble families Ahlefeldt, Frijs-Frijsenborg, Kaas, Trolle, Ulfeldt, Huitfeldt, Sehested, Gyldenstierne, Rosenkrantz, Rantzau, Reventlow, Brahe, Grubbe, Krag til Juellund, and Krag-Juel-Vind-Frijs among their ancestress-linked relatives.

-The present head of the family is Mikkel Archibald Valdemar Christian Count Danneskiold-Samsoe, with the style of Excellency.
+The present comital family is related to a number of noble families such as Ahlefeldt, Wedel, Moltke, Kaas, Trolle, Ulfeldt, Huitfeldt, Sehested, Gyldenstierne, Rosenkrantz, Rantzau, Reventlow, Frijs-Frijsenborg and Brahe.
+Today, the head of the family is Mikkel Archibald Valdemar Christian Count of Danneskiold-Samsoe (b.
+1971), with the style of Excellency.

 Other Danneskiolds

 Danneskiold-Løvendal

-Frederik III's son with Margrethe Pape, Ulrik Frederik Gyldenløve's sons from his first marriage to Sophie Urne, Carl and Woldemar (1660-1740) became barons of Løvendal in 1662, the latter's son Ulrik Frederik Woldemar was elevated in 1741 by the king of Poland to regent, and his son, Major General and french Marshal François Xavier Joseph Danneskiold-Løvendal (1742-1808), was admitted in 1778 to the Danish court with the name Danneskiold-Løvendal.
-This line became extinct in 1829 with his son Carl Valdemar Count Danneskiold-Løvendal (1773-1829).
+Frederik III's son with Margrethe Pape, Ulrik Frederik Gyldenløve's sons from his first marriage to Sophie Urne, Carl and Woldemar (1660–1740) became barons of Løvendal in 1662, the latter's son Ulrik Frederik Woldemar was elevated in 1741 by the king of Poland to regent, and his son, Major General and French Marshal François Xavier Joseph Danneskiold-Løvendal (1742–1808), was admitted in 1778 to the Danish court with the name Danneskiold-Løvendal.
+This line became extinct in 1829 with his son Carl Valdemar Count Danneskiold-Løvendal (1773–1829).